cvat-ai/cvat/site/content/en/docs/contributing/running-tests.md

    Note: For remote development environment activate `test-venv` python virtual environment located at `/opt/venv-test/` and execute the above code.
 On VS Code this can done via the command `Python: Select Interpreter` from the command pallette.
 1. Stop any other CVAT containers which you run previously.
 They keep ports which are used by containers for the testing system.
-(This is not needed for `devcontainers`)
+(Not required for dev container)

 **Running tests**